Find Affordable College Courses

 Detroit, MI

-Wayne State University ranked #10 on this year’s Best Value Allied Health Professions Bachelor’s Degree Schools in Michigan list.
-Wayne State is a very large public school located in the large city of Detroit.
+Wayne State University came in at #10 in this year’s edition of the Best Value Allied Health Professions Bachelor’s Degree Schools in Michigan ranking.
+Wayne State is a fairly large public school located in the city of Detroit.

-Wayne State undergraduate students pay an average of $15,199 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Wayne State are $15,199 per year.
 After completing their Bachelor's Degree, allied health graduates from Wayne State carry an average student debtload of $27,089.

 Best Value Allied Health Professions Colleges in the Great Lakes Region